IBM/vscode-ibmi-projectexplorer/docs/pages/developing/api.md

 All tree items in the **Project Explorer** view must implement the `ProjectExplorerTreeItem` interface.
 This interface includes a `workspaceFolder` property to associate each tree item with a workspace folder along with a `getChildren` function to retrieve subsequent children.

-Refer to the example below of a tree item that will render the metadata for a project.
+Refer to the example below of a custom tree item that will render the metadata for a project.

 ```typescript
 /**